instantsearch/instantsearch-googlemaps/README.md

 - display your objects on a [Google Map](https://developers.google.com/maps/documentation/javascript/)
 - refine search on zoom or drag as an option
+- adjust the map on window resize if needed

 ![Demo of the instantsearchGoogleMaps widget][demo]